---

 ### How does AI-native testing improve test coverage?

-It removes the two ceilings traditional automation hits: authoring speed (AI generates tests as fast as code changes) and maintenance debt (self-healing stops the suite from decaying).
 It also generates edge-case scenarios and prioritizes by historical failure patterns, so coverage becomes both broader and more risk-focused rather than just "whatever someone had time to script."
 See [boost test coverage with agentic AI](/blog/boost-test-coverage-agentic-ai).

 ### Is AI-native software testing production-ready in 2026?

-Yes for the core capabilities — AI test generation, self-healing, intent-based execution, and agent-native verification are in production at teams from AI-native startups to enterprises.
+Yes for the core capabilities: AI test generation, self-healing, intent-based execution, and agent-native verification are in production at teams from AI-native startups to enterprises.
 The reliable pattern is "AI authors and heals, humans review intent before merge"; fully autonomous test acceptance without any review is still emerging.
 See [what is agentic QA testing](/blog/what-is-agentic-qa-testing).

 ### What tools provide AI-native software testing?